The Delray Recovery Center Addiction Recovery Guide

 Psychological therapy may also be part of a drug treatment program, especially for individuals with an underlying psychological motivation for their addiction.
 The specific therapy offered by treatment centers such as Delray Recovery Center may be categorized into traditional, alternative and holistic options.
 These sessions include 12-step sessions, life skills training and educational classes.

 Person-centered therapy explores healthy and fulfilling lifestyles that increase self-awareness.
-Psychoanalytic theory uses the client’s childhood to determine the influences on his or her current personality.
-Reality objectification seeks to provide clients with an objective viewpoint of the external world.
+Psychoanalytic theory uses the individuals childhood to determine the influences on his or her current personality.
+Reality objectification seeks to provide those who are addicted with an objective viewpoint of the external world.
 The goal of this type of therapy is to develop healthy methods of dealing with situations beyond the client’s control.
 Rational Emotive Behavior Therapy focuses on identifying irrational thought processes.
 The client can then replace these thoughts with healthier ways of thinking.

-Relapse therapy deals specifically with identifying the cause is of a client’s relapse.
+Relapse therapy deals specifically with identifying the cause or triggers of a relapse.
 This type of therapy primarily takes the form of REBT, in which the therapist discovers the relapse triggers so that they may be managed or eliminated, usually through the development of new coping skills and behavioral modification.
-Relapse therapy must also address the feelings of guilt and shame that a client feels after a relapse.
+Relapse therapy must also address the feelings of guilt and shame that one will feel after a relapse.

 Success is in Your Hands

 A successful treatment plan for drug addiction requires a combination of good facilities and treatment specialists.
 These specialists must have professional training in addition to a sensitive, caring attitude.
-It is also important that they not be critical or judgmental of their clients.
+It is also important that they not be critical or judgmental of those working towards recovery.

 Success is difficult to measure in a drug treatment program because drug treatment experts disagree widely on what “success” is.
 Treatment centers also do not publish their records in many cases to protect the privacy of their clients.
 The relapse rate of a treatment program is one measure of success, but this can be misleading since drug addicts often relapse after the end of their formal treatment.